maharmstone/btrfs/README.md

 Thecus uses Linux's MD raid for its block devices.
 You will need to install [WinMD](https://github.com/maharmstone/winmd) as well.

+* 64-bit Windows 7 won't load the driver

+Windows 7 requires that 64-bit drivers are signed, but the original version doesn't support modern certificates.
+If you can, run Windows Update and try again.
+If this doesn't work, consider installing from an "escrow" ISO which includes all updates.

 * The drive doesn't show up

 On very old versions of Windows (XP, Server 2003?), Windows ignores Linux partitions